davidaganov/davidaganov/README.md

 WAQF - Crowdfunding platform.
 - Code refactoring
 - Implementation of new functionality
+Technologies used:
 *next, typescript, html, scss*

 JetUnity - Private aviation organization
 - Code refactoring
 - Migration to modern technologies
 - Implementation of new functionality
+Technologies used:
 *nuxt 2, pug, styl, scss*

 [Online store "Comforty"](https://github.com/davidaganov/comforty) - Online store
+Technologies used:
 *vue 3, typescript, scss*

 [Landing "Interio"](https://github.com/davidaganov/landing-interio) - A landing page
+Technologies used:
 *react, jest, typescript, scss*

 [Portfolio](https://github.com/davidaganov/davidaganov.github.io) - Website with my portfolio, for which I came up with the design myself
+Technologies used:
 *react, jest, typescript, sass*

 _You can also check out my other [repositories](https://github.com/davidaganov?tab=repositories), where there are examples of components created using Vue 2, a small application built with React Native, and other small projects._